mcleavey/musical-neural-net/README.md

 ln -s ./replace/this/with/your/path/to/fastai/library fastai
 ```

 to create a symbolic link to the fastai library.
-Alternately, <a href="https://medium.com/@youngladesh/setup-and-run-fast-ai-in-amazon-aws-7fd028351a1e">this blog</a> has a clear description of how to get an AWS machine up and running with FastAI already good to go.
+Alternately, <a href="https://medium.com/@youngladesh/setup-and-run-fast-ai-in-amazon-aws-7fd028351a1e">this blog</a> has a clear description of how to get an AWS machine up and running with FastAI already good to go.<br><br>
+You will also likely need to use sudo apt install to get fluidsynth, mpg321, and twolame.

 <h2>Basic:</h2>
 Run the Jupyter Notebook BasicIntro.ipynb or follow the individual instructions here.